Eipckz/AutoEdit/README.md

 AutoEdit is a command line tool that generates short-form clips from long-form videos entirely on your local machine.
 The application uses [faster-whisper](https://github.com/guillaumekln/faster-whisper) to transcribe video audio, applies a local summarization model to detect interesting segments, and then exports highlight clips using `moviepy`.

+The script will automatically use a GPU if available.
+If no CUDA-enabled GPU or the necessary drivers are found, it will fall back to CPU inference, avoiding errors related to missing CUDA libraries.

 ## Requirements

 - Python 3.8+